In the course of the past two decades an extremely important trend has manifested itself in the field of nature conservation

 Elephants are an "umbrella species" of Africa.
 They need lots of space to find their food and water.
 If we can save enough habitat to protect the elephants, then many other animals will also be protect there.

-The proceeds of the book will hopefully be sufficient to finance further research on elephants in the Knysna Forests.
+The proceeds of the book will hopefully be sufficient to finance further research on elephants.
+Click here for useful links

 For more informations contact us on: